Kitware/vtk-js/CONTRIBUTING.md

 The vtk.js documentation is part of the code repository and is entirely written in [markdown](https://daringfireball.net/projects/markdown/).

+If you create an example, please list it in the [examples landing page](Documentation/content/examples/index.md).

+Images and GIF videos added to the [gallery](Documentation/content/docs/gallery) must be compressed as much as possible.
+You may want to use [ezgif.com](https://ezgif.com/).

 ## Reporting Issues

 If you encounter problems using vtk.js you may be able to find the solutions in the